Mosasaur Tooth, Prehistoric Marine Reptile, Genuine Tooth, Upper Cretaceous, Worldwide Shipping

-- The tooth itself measures about 1.75-2 inches long (4.4 to 5cm) long and may differ slightly from what is pictured in the photos.
+- The tooth itself measures about 1-1.25 inches long (2.5 to 3.2 cm) long and may differ slightly from what is pictured in the photos.

-- A tooth will be selected at random from the lot pictured.
+- A sample will be selected at random from the lot pictured.

 Late Cretaceous (70-65 million years ago)

 About 50 feet long and 15 tons

 Fish, squids, and shellfish

 Enormous size; blunt, alligator-like head; fin on end of tail; hydrodynamic build